 Read on to learn all about the Abiqua Drinking Gourd Hosta!

 The Abiqua Drinking Gourd Hosta is a beautiful plant that can add interest and color to any garden.
 This plant gets its name from the deep blue-green cup-shaped leaves.
-The leaves are what makes this plant so special as they can grow up to 12 inches wide.
+The leaves are what makes this plant so special as they have a uniquely cupped shape along with a puckered texture similar to seersucker fabric.
+The cupping can be 3-4 inches deep on each 8-9 inch leaf!
 This variety is easy to care for and it will reward you with beautiful foliage all season long.
 The Abiqua Drinking Gourd Hosta received the RHS Award of Garden Merit in 2012.

 If you are looking for a place to buy Abiqua Drinking Gourd Hosta, we recommend checking your local nursery or garden center.
 You can also check online retailers that sell hostas: